 Safety at sea

 Geofencing can keep miners safe underground, over ground or at sea.
-For example, Orange Business Services recently partnered with diamond miner De Beers to install and test a customized geofencing solution to keep its marine diamond mining crew safe offshore.
+For example, Orange Business recently partnered with diamond miner De Beers to install and test a customized geofencing solution to keep its marine diamond mining crew safe offshore.

 The solution has been piloted successfully onboard MV Mafuta, the world’s largest diamond mining vessel, which operates up to 150km off the coast of Namibia.
 The project uses Internet of Things (IoT) technologies and wearable sensors to monitor crew proximity to heavy machinery to ensure they stay safe.